Rasskazovo constituency

-The Rasskazovo constituency (No.178) is a Russian legislative constituency in Tambov Oblast.
-The constituency covers north-eastern part of Tambov and south-eastern half of Tambov Oblast, including the towns Rasskazovo and Uvarovo.
-After 2025 redistricting Tambov Oblast is slated to lose one of its two constituencies, so Rasskazovo constituency is going to be dissolved and merged with Tambov constituency.
+The Rasskazovo constituency (No.178) was a Russian legislative constituency in Tambov Oblast in 2016–2026.
+The constituency covered north-eastern part of Tambov and south-eastern half of Tambov Oblast, including the towns Rasskazovo and Uvarovo.
+After 2025 redistricting Tambov Oblast lost one of its two constituencies, so Rasskazovo constituency was dissolved and merged with Tambov constituency.

-The constituency has been represented since 2021 by United Russia deputy Aleksandr Polyakov, a two-term State Duma member and agribusinessman, who previously represented neighbouring Tambov constituency.
-Polyakov succeeded one-term United Russia incumbent Aleksandr Zhupikov.
+The constituency was last represented by United Russia deputy Aleksandr Polyakov, a two-term State Duma member and agribusinessman, who previously represented neighbouring Tambov constituency.
+Polyakov succeeded one-term United Russia incumbent Aleksandr Zhupikov in 2021.
+Polyakov did not seek re-election in 2026.